lyteword/chspurgeon-tod/volume-3/psalm-57.md

 **Verse 7.** *My heart is fixed, O God,* etc. Fitness for duty lies in the orderly temper of body and mind, making a man willing to undertake, and able to finish his work with comfortable satisfaction.
 If either the body or mind be distempered, a man is unfit for such an undertaking; both must be in a suitable frame, like a well tuned instrument, else there will be no melody: hence when David prepared himself for praises and worship, he tells us *his heart was ready and fixed,* and then, his *tongue* was ready also (Ps 45:1), so was his hand with psaltery and harp; all these were awakened into a suitable posture.
 That a man is or hath been in a fit order for service may be concluded from

-1\.His alacrity to undertake a duty.
+1\.
+His alacrity to undertake a duty.

-2\.His activity in the prosecution.
+2\.
+His activity in the prosecution.

-3\.His satisfaction afterward.
+3\.
+His satisfaction afterward.
 Right grounds and principles in these things being still presupposed. *Richard Gilpin (1625-1699,1700), in "Daemonologia Sacra."*

 **Verse 7.** *I will sing.* It should alarm the wicked that they are contending with a people who sing and shout on the battle field.
 Yea, they never sing louder than when most distressed and afflicted.
 Whether saints conquer or are conquered they still sing on.
 Blessed be God for that.
 Let sinners tremble at contending with men of a spirit so heavenly. *William S. Plumer.*